Technical Overview V2.0

 MPC Mode

-Under the MPC mode, we have implemented the protocol using a hybrid approach that combines ZKP and MPC technologies for 3P-TLS.
+In MPC Mode, we have implemented the protocol using a hybrid approach that combines ZKP and MPC technologies for 3P-TLS.

 P and V work together as a single client to establish secure communication with S. They achieve this through a series of stages based on the elliptic curve Diffie-Hellman (ECDH) protocol, enhanced with MPC and OT techniques.